 If you want to become more self-disciplined about food, ask the waitress to box up half your meal before she puts it in front of you or choose to always eat just half of the sandwich.

-If you want to get on top of your emails, decide how many emails you'll respond to before doing something else, whether it is 5, 10, or all of them.
+If you want to get on top of your emails, decide how many emails you'll respond to before doing something else, whether it is five, 10, or all of them.
 Just decide before the situation presents itself and you'll find it a lot easier to remain steadfast in the face of temptation.

 6. Make Use of Technology

-If your goal is a fit lifestyle with a healthy weight, regular exercise, serious walking, and a restful sleep each night, trackers exist to help you.
+If your goal is a fit lifestyle with a healthy weight, regular exercise, serious walking, and restful sleep each night, trackers exist to help you.
 Fitbit, for example, helps you track all of this.
 While you need to record some of the data, Fitbit connects with other devices to automatically capture, as one example of its capabilities, your weight from a synchronized scale.